The distributorless ignition system, is a completely solid state electronic system, with no moving parts.

 - Camshaft Triggering Device

-So, when we turn on the ignition switch, the current from battery; starts to flow through the ignition switch, to the (ECU) of the vehicle.
+When we turn the ignition switch, the current from battery, flows through the switch, to the (ECU).
 Then, the (ECU) processes data, from sensors and calculates the ignition timing.
+Triggering wheels mounted on the camshaft and crankshaft, identify the position of the crankshaft and camshaft.

-Triggering wheels mounted on the camshaft and crankshaft; identify the position of crankshaft and camshaft.
 The position sensors, are equipped with a magnetic coil, which generates a magnetic field.
-So, when the gap of a triggering wheel, comes in front of the position sensor; a fluctuation in the signal would occur.
+When the gap of a triggering wheel, comes in front of the position sensor, a fluctuation in the signal occurs.
 These signals then stop or start, the flow of current, to the primary winding of the coil.

 Testing The Distributorless Ignition System

-The coils in a distributorless ignition system, function the same as those, in ordinary ignition systems.
+The coils in a Distributorless Ignition System, function the same as those, in ordinary ignition systems.
 So, testing is essentially the same.
-But, the driveability symptoms, caused by a weak or dead coil; will be limited to one or two cylinders, rather than all the cylinders.
+But, the driveability symptoms, caused by a weak or dead coil, will be limited to one or two cylinders.
+Rather than all the cylinders.

 Conclusion

-Do not forget, that ordinary secondary ignition problems; can also cause misfires, the same as a conventional ignition system.
-Also, a bad spark plug wire or a fouled spark plug; will act just like a weak or bad coil.
+Do not forget, that ordinary secondary ignition problems, can also cause misfires, the same as a conventional ignition system.
+Also, a bad spark plug wire or a fouled spark plug, will act just like a weak or bad coil.

-The distributorless Ignition System, has several advantages over conventional distributor type systems.
+The Distributorless Ignition System, has several advantages over conventional distributor type systems.

 - Less voltage loss, from the coil to the plug.